 7-Mile Lodge If you decide to stay at the last minute 7-Mile Lodge is perfect - they accept same day bookings only.
 This cute Lodge will provide you a welcoming local feel.

 Want to be closer to the Rim?
-As of today they have availability at:
+Check availability at . . .

 Maswik Lodge- Maswik is named for a Hopi Kachina who is said to guard the Grand Canyon.
 Originally cabins - in 1972 and 1981 the cabins where replaced with 2 story buildings.
 Maswik North is currently open - Maswik South is currently under construction.